ouspg/CompSec-return-templates/Lab1Template/README.md

 ![](img/Placeholder.jpg  "Add description here")

 **What do you think are the most significant pieces of information in the status screen?
-Why are they?**
+Why are they important?**
 ```
 ```
 ---